darkdragn/lz4tools/README.rst

 1. lz4f - bindings for all lz4frame functions

-2. lz4tools - a zipfile-like file wrapper and tarfile-like class for lz4 compressed files.
+2. lz4tools - a zipfile-like file wrapper class and tarfile-like class for lz4 compressed files.

 Usage
 -----
 I would recommend against using lz4f directly except in debug/testing situations.
 If necessary, a compress or decompress operation first needs a context that will be used with all lz4f functions:

 lz4f compression the hard way:
     >>> import lz4f
     >>> inputFile = open('fileIn')
     >>> cCtx = lz4f.createCompressionContext